 UAT's Technology Studies major provides students with an opportunity to explore and combine technologies in an interdisciplinary way.
 Using the University core and general education courses as a foundation, students draw from the entire range of technology areas taught at UAT to build a program of study that places technology in the context of entrepreneurship, management and innovation.
 Students in this program will find new applications for technology as they combine areas such as Cyber Security, Game Studies, Advancing Computer Science, Robotics and Business Technology in their Foundational, Skills Development and Synthesis coursework.
 Many paths are possible through this degree resulting in graduates with a broad perspective of how technologies can be combined.
-In turn, the Technology Studies program is a foundation for a wide variety of careers, including entry into design and build roles, management, technology studies is 52.0216.
+In turn, the Technology Studies program is a foundation for a wide variety of careers, including entry into design and build roles, management, technology entrepreneurship and startup ventures.
+The Classification of Instructional Programs (CIP) code for Technology Studies is 52.0216.